Shiba Inu (SHIB) Price Reaches $0.0000 on Top Exchanges

-Shiba Inu (SHIB) traded up 8.3% against the U.S. dollar during the 1-day period ending at 22:00 PM ET on August 8th.
-Shiba Inu has a market capitalization of $5.69 billion and $339.54 million worth of Shiba Inu was traded on exchanges in the last day.
-During the last week, Shiba Inu has traded up 14.5% against the U.S. dollar.
-One Shiba Inu token can now be purchased for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+Shiba Inu (SHIB) traded 2.4% lower against the dollar during the 1-day period ending at 16:00 PM ET on August 14th.
+During the last seven days, Shiba Inu has traded 13.7% higher against the dollar.
+Shiba Inu has a market cap of $6.01 billion and $402.29 million worth of Shiba Inu was traded on exchanges in the last 24 hours.
+One Shiba Inu token can now be purchased for approximately $0.0000 or 0.00000000 BTC on popular exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.